tomossmith/MS1-TheFitnessCentre/README.md

     There were a number of errors in relation to typing errors and missing ';' however the checks found an error with some gradient colours I had set up to display in the background.
     The code for the gradient colour I used was formatted in rgba format and the validator marked this as an error.
 Once I changed the values to hex format, there were no further errors.

+    I have since run a second validation test on the CSS and although there are no errors with the style.css file for the site, the validator reports several errors within the external linked bootstrap and fontawesome css files.

 *   ###  Website compatibility

     As end users can view the site on many different platforms, devices and browsers of all screen width, I felt it was important to test my site's performance on as many devices as I could.